 Many commercial and government contracts now require parties to use mediation in accordance with CEDR's Model Mediation Procedure.
-While mediation is essentially flexible, the Model Procedure set out in this document, taken with the CEDR Model Mediation Agreement, will give sufficient certainty to enable the process to be set up and used.
+While mediation is essentially flexible, the Model Procedure set out in this document, taken with the CEDR Model Mediation Agreement, provide a clear and robust framework for the mediation process to be set up and used.
 This procedure should be read in conjunction with the CEDR Code of Conduct for Third Party Neutrals.

 Any contemplated or existing litigation or arbitration in relation to the dispute may be started or continued despite the mediation, unless the parties agree or a Court orders otherwise.
-If settlement terms cannot be agreed through mediation, the parties can revert to litigation or arbitration.
+If settlement terms are not agreed through mediation, the parties can revert to litigation or arbitration.